 Emblem of the Resistance - Aside from being a requirement for many high-ranking positions in NPC factions, being Hated can carry with it benefits, as ‘the resistance’ to any established faction is likely to flock to you if they know you’re on the world.
 After all, just because a faction ‘hates’ you doesn’t mean you’re the bad guy.
 If you are Hated with a ruling faction on any given World, you unlock a group of Minions with a 3000 Coin budget.
 You only have access to these Minions on the World where you are Hated, and you will lose them if you lose this status.

-Notoriety & Influence GAIN - Gaining Notoriety in one faction is an instant way to gain ‘free’ Influence in their rival faction (Each bounty nets a character 2 Influence in an opposing faction).
+Notoriety & Influence GAIN - For factions that are actively in conflict with one another (see the wiki pages or ask staff), gaining Notoriety in one faction is an instant way to gain ‘free’ Influence in their rival faction (Each bounty nets a character 2 Influence in an opposing faction).
 Continued Notoriety gain will continue to be a way to gain Influence, but one should be cautious of the side-effects of constantly harassing a city, tribe, or firmly entrenched government.
+Staff also reserve the right to call out abuse or metagaming if we perceive it to be happening.
 Faction relations should be listed on their Wiki pages, or you can check with staff.

 The Respected/The Fearsome Affinity - Player characters can unlock an option for a special affinity by becoming ‘Respected’ or ‘Notorious’ with at least 6 different factions on 6 different Worlds.
 This affinity grants the player character 25% bonus Coin for completing Quests.
 Whether it’s because of love or hate, you’re gonna make that extra money.
 This does not stack with other Affinities.